IlyaMur/IlyaMur/README.md

 ## 🎓 I'm backend developer from Saint Peterburg.

+-  My main passion is building web apps and exploring new things.
+-  I can't stop writing apps in Ruby and PHP.
-- 🔭 I’m currently learning Go language.
+-  Currently learning Go language.
 And I love it!
-- 🌱 I enjoy a lot great PHP and Ruby languages.
-- 💬 Ask me about anything
-- ⚡ My lifetime hobby is ZX Spectrum hardware and programming in retro languages.
+-  My lifetime hobby is ZX Spectrum hardware and programming in retro languages.
+-  Ask me about anything

 ## :email: Find me on: